roshannaik/castor/castor/branches/boost/libs/castor/README.txt

 Documentation
 ========================
-Please refer to the castor\docs directory for the following:
+Please refer to the castor1.1\docs directory for the following:

   - "Whats new.txt" : Full list of the features introduced in Castor 1.1

-  - Tutorial on Logic paradigm and Castor: CastorTutorial.pdf
+  - Tutorial : CastorTutorial.pdf

-  - Castor Reference Manual: CastorReference.pdf
+  - Reference Manual: CastorReference.pdf

   - Design and implementation of Castor: CastorDesign.pdf